Barry Karr: Career with CSICOP

 Karr began by stuffing envelopes part-time at Committee for Skeptical Inquiry during his second year in college, and he was hired in their fifth year.
 After graduation from University at Buffalo with a political science degree, Paul Kurtz hired Karr full-time as the assistant public relations director.
 In 2012, Karr was awarded for his 25 years of service and recognized as honorary Trenches winner at the Skeptic's Toolbox.
 He has been involved in many investigations including remote viewing, ghost hunting, firewalking, UFOs, Satanism and faith healing.

 He has said, "People are looking for the mystical.
 It's exciting and fun".
 As far as proving or disproving God, Karr was said in an interview, "CSICOP takes no formal stance on the existence of God... some members are skeptical."
 Karr feels that holding a belief in the supernatural and superstition can "detract from the advancement of the human race".
 People want to make decisions rationally but to do that they need to be aware of science and technology, that does not mix with the supernatural.
 "We believe before you jump into the realm of the paranormal... you should explore some of the rational alternatives."

 Karr feels that "newspapers are in the business to sell newspapers, and people love a mystery".
 He has become worried that "mainstream media had fallen into the mode of hype now, explain later", and has often been asked to test claims of weeping statues but states that "such claims are denied by the churches involved.
 I think they want people to believe some kind of miracle is going on, I don't think they wanted to hear the truth."

+In May 2025 Karr announced his retirement from CSI effective at the end of June, after more than 40 years.
+He is to be succeeded by Stephen Hupp.